well-typed/memory-usage-zurihac-2021/README.md

 ## Eventlog Basics

-The eventlog is a file produce by the RTS which logs specific events as they happen in the RTS.
+The eventlog is a file produced by the RTS which logs specific events as they happen in the RTS.

 In order to use the eventlog:

-1. Link your application with `-eventlog`
+1. Compile your application with `-eventlog`
 2. Run your application with `+RTS -l`.

 The result will be a file called \<executable\>.eventlog which contains information about